lydavid/MusicSearch/docs/setup.md

 ## Firebase
 - Go to https://console.firebase.google.com/
 - Create project with analytics and crashlytics
+- The application id needs to be:
+  - `io.github.lydavid.musicsearch.debug` for debug
+  - `io.github.lydavid.musicsearch` for release
 - Add `google-services.json` to `app` directory

 ## MusicBrainz